AnirudhBadri/corda/docs/source/hello-world-contract.rst

             final AuthenticatedObject<Create> command = requireSingleCommand(tx.getCommands(), Create.class);
         }

+Here, ``requireSingleCommand`` performing a dual purpose:

-Here, ``requireSingleCommand`` is reaching into the transaction's commands, asserting that there is exactly one ``Create`` command in the transaction, and returning the command in question.
+* It's asserting that there is exactly one ``Create`` command in the transaction
+* It's extracting the command and returning it

+If the ``Create`` command isn't present, or if the transaction has multiple ``Create`` commands, contract verification will fail.

 Transaction constraints
 ~~~~~~~~~~~~~~~~~~~~~~~
-We want no inputs and only a single output to our transaction.
-One way to impose this constraint is as follows:
+We also wanted our transaction to have no inputs and only a single output.
+One way to impose this constraint is as
+follows:

 .. container:: codeset